 - Are there specific recommendations we have for instructors to aid in their support of students?

 What we have noted is that there is an abundance of resources being shared by communities to aid the shift to online environments.
 The content is there, but it may be overwhelming.
 Below are some resources collected and summarized from some of our experts on the topic, in the hopes that this will help in focusing your efforts.

-Shared by Steve Benton, Senior Research Officer at Campus Labs:
+Shared by Steve Benton, Senior Research Officer:

 How to Make Your Online Pivot Less Brutal - The Chronicle of Higher Education.